Archive for the ‘Domaining’ Category

 GoDaddy Twitter name check feature

-Controlling or managing search rank for your own name is fairly easy for an SEO (search engine optimizer), but what can the average person do?
+Fusion Vegas explains that controlling or managing search rank for your own name is fairly easy for an SEO (search engine optimizer), but what can the average person do?
 Below I outline a number of free, quick, easy and effective ways to populate the first page of results for your name.
 I highly recommend people start creating content for their name now as it will be much more difficult after waiting for someone else with your name to muddy the search results to spur you to action.
+Are you thinking about hiring an SEO company?
+If so, then check out this SEO Agency Sydney.

 1) Create a Blog

-Even if you build just a one-page site using your name on a free blog network, you can quickly use your blog to create pages about yourself and link to other pages you are going to create on this list.
+According to Andy Defrancesco even if you build just a one-page site using your name on a free blog network, you can quickly use your blog to create pages about yourself and link to other pages you are going to create on this list.
 Use your name in the blog name.
+If you want to boost the amount of leads generated by your website just visit www.yourveganmarketer.com for the best seo service.

 free blogEstimated time to complete: 10 minutes